 ATVs must be registered.

-ATVs may not be operated on any railroad right-of-way.
+ATVs may not be operated on a public highway, street, or sidewalk.

 Need more information on state laws?
 Learn more about the laws where you live.

 Note: Our attorneys are licensed to practice law in Pennsylvania, West Virginia, Ohio, Maryland, and Virginia.
 This information is not intended to solicit clients for matters outside of the states of Pennsylvania, Ohio, West Virginia, Maryland, and Virginia, although if you are injured in an accident, we have relationships with other personal injury attorneys and lawyers throughout the United States.